jumpinjackie/forge-e33-mod/design/BLUE.md

 ## Thermal Transfer

 ```
-1U
+2U
 Kindred Instant - Expeditioner
-Kicker {R} (You may pay an additional {R} as you cast this spell.)
 Tap target creature and put a stun counter on it.
-If this spell was kicked, this spell deals 3 damage to another target creature.
+If {R} was spent on this spell, it deals 3 damage to any target.
+If {G} was spent on this spell, you gain 3 life.
 ```

 [card implementation](../custom/cards/t/thermal_transfer.txt)